Recycling. Return Home

 Postage Stamps

-Even used postage stamps are not worthless.
+Even used postage stamps are worth money.
 Tear around the stamps, put them aside and when you've got a bundle post them to a charity.
-Unused stamps are especially valuable, here's an idea of where to send them: Where to send stamps: Information.
+Unused stamps are especially valuable.
+Be sure to put the correct postage on the envelope when you post your stamps, otherwise the recipient charity has to pay surplus their end!

 Oxfam shops welcome used stamps.
 All stamps are carefully valued and priced.
 Albums and collections are particularly welcome, but they accept all used stamps (foreign or UK).